urasdemir/urasdemir.github.io/research.md

 ## Drivers of Economic Security Legislation

 **Does Economic Security Legislation Follow the Flag?**
-This project (under review) uses text analysis to identify U.S. Congressional bills from 2012–2024 targeting China and Japan.
+This project (ongoing) uses text analysis to identify U.S. Congressional bills from 2012–2024 targeting China and Japan.
 It leverages text and machine-powered content analysis to classify each bill as punitive or rewarding and tests whether domestic politics or geopolitical factors better explain legislative patterns and uses a computational approach to test hypotheses on the drivers of these legislation.

 ---